Rolling out the red carpet in honour of excellence

 Dean Bernard Jasmin continued at the virtual mic with his own words of welcome.

 “Homecoming is a unique opportunity to unite the past with the present, and to celebrate excellence and our belonging to the great family of the Faculty of Medicine,” he remarked.

 The festivities began by recognizing the contributions of some of the longstanding chairs and vice-deans whose leadership terms came to an end this year.
 Dr. Jalali presided over the presentation of the Outstanding Leadership Certificates.

-“Aligned with our planetary health initiative, a tree has been planted in the name of each individual,” he said, noting that the leaders will each receive a commemorative plaque highlighting their tree’s location in Canada.
+“Aligned with our planetary health initiative, a tree has been planted in the name of each individual,” he said.

 Before getting to the awards component of the event, the dean shared updates on several of the Faculty’s initiatives, including L’école des sciences pharmaceutiques and the Centre for Innovative Medical Education.
 He explained that the Faculty has been extremely active in program creation and revitalization, citing numerous laudatory comments from Central uOttawa.